jplsek/MPCParty/readme.md

 * Basic theming support

 ### Multi-user features
-* Vote to skip songs
+* Vote to skip songs (This can be easily bypassed.
+Might create a strict mode in the future)
 * Synchronization between all users (such as playlist modification and player updates)
 * Playlist buffer: Create and edit playlists without interrupting the current playlist
 * User lists (optional)